-Alpha, the on-demand user insights platform, tested consumer response to the Burger King #EatLikeAndy ads.
+Alpha, the rapid consumer feedback platform, tested consumer response to the Burger King #EatLikeAndy ads.
 According to the results, potential burger buyers think Warhol’s 15 minutes are definitely up.

 The challenge, it seems, is that the vast number of people had no idea who the man in the ad was, with 43% of respondents believing that the artist, who died in 1987, is still alive and 24% thinking he was a fictional character.

 The confusion continued when consumers were asked for Warhol’s occupation (who is unnamed in the ad) holds.
 Only 43% of respondents correctly identified him as an artist.